The holiday hot list: Where to travel in February

 Where to stay: Conrad Orlando

-Having only opened on 10 January 2024, this hotel is the place to stay for those whose kids want to go to Walt Disney World, but who don’t want to compromise on luxury.
-The Conrad Orlando is an attraction itself, boasting an eight-acre lagoon and the Conrad Spa, where adults are invited to relax and unwind before boarding the dedicated shuttle to take the family to Disney.
-Play golf at the Links Course, choose between five restaurants ranging from southern Italian to contemporary Mexican, and stay in one of 433 rooms, each offering contemporary decor and extensive amenities.
+Having only opened last year, this hotel is the place to stay for those whose kids want to go to Walt Disney World, but who don’t want to compromise on luxury.
+The Conrad Orlando is an attraction in itself, boasting an eight-acre lagoon and the Conrad Spa, where adults are invited to relax and unwind before boarding the dedicated shuttle to take the family to Disney.
+Play golf at the Links Course, choose between five restaurants, ranging from southern Italian to contemporary Mexican, and stay in one of 433 rooms, each offering contemporary decor and extensive amenities.